grafana/metrictank/GOVERNANCE.md

 ### Team members

-Team member status may be given to those who have made ongoing contributions to the Metrictank project for at least 3 months.
+Team member status may be given to those who have made ongoing contributions to the Grafana Metrictank project for at least 3 months.
 This is usually in the form of code improvements and/or notable work on documentation, but organizing events or user support could also be taken into account.

 New members may be proposed by any existing member by posting on the private [team mailing list][teamlist].
 It is highly desirable to reach consensus about acceptance of a new member.
 However, the proposal is ultimately voted on by a formal [supermajority](#supermajority-vote) vote.